finopsfoundation/sig-capabilities/README.md

 # Introduction

-SIG-Capabilities exists to explore and define the actions FinOps practioners can take to both create change and measurement the effectiveness of that change across their technology environments.
+SIG-Capabilities exists to explore and define the actions FinOps practitoners can take to both create change and measurement the effectiveness of that change across their technology environments.

 # Mission Statement